jraylan/opencode-seamless-agent/README.md

 ## NOTICE

-This is a working in progress and still not ready for use.
+This is a work in progress and still not ready for use.
 Check the vscode/antigravity version at [SeamlessAgent](https://github.com/jraylan/seamless-agent).

 ## Features